Oldřich Hamera: Life

 Hamera was born in Úvaly.
 He has been drawing living organisms and made prints of fossilized animals all his life and originally wanted to become a scientist.
 Because of his family background, he was not allowed to study and eventually trained as a machinist and machine repairman, but his interest in art and scientific fields such as paleontology, mineralogy, and medicine persisted.

 After completing his basic military service, he worked at the state-owned company ČKD Trakce in Prague from 1964.
 Here he met Vladimír Merhaut, Josef Hampl and also Vladimír Boudník, who showed him graphic techniques and gave Hamera a printing press.
 In the same year he met Bohumil Hrabal and the company of unofficial and semi-official artists, art theoreticians and writers of the 1960s.
 Hrabal introduced Hamera to Jiří Kolář, and theoreticians Josef Zumer, Radko Pytlík, František Šmejkal and Antonín Hartmann.

 Due to the protests against the invasion of Czechoslovakia by Warsaw Pact troops in 1968, he was forced to leave ČKD and took a position as technical editor at the Czechoslovak Centre for Construction and Architecture on Wenceslas Square in Prague.
 Due to his political views, however, he soon had to leave the post and became an ordinary worker.
 In 1973, he trained as a printer of small offset presses at Central Bohemia Printers and began working at the Czechoslovak Centre for Construction and Architecture as a colour printer.
 For political reasons, however, he had to go into lower job grades, where he successively held positions as a copyist, photographer, bookbinder or yard worker.
 In the 1980s, he returned for a short time once more to the job of printer, but again had to move from it within the company to the department of catalogue sheets for construction as a technical editor and graphic designer.
 As a draughtsman he worked with the Department of Parasitology at the Faculty of Science, Charles University, in the 1970s.

 In the late 1970s, the house where Hamera lived and had his studio was demolished.
 At the same time, his marriage went through a crisis and ended in divorce.
 Hamera continued to paint and draw and revived Boudník's samizdat publishing house Explosionalismus, where, in addition to texts by Hrabal, Klíma and bibliophilias dedicated mainly to Vladimír Boudník, he published The Intimate Diary of Karel Hynek Mácha, for which he received the Jiří Kolář Prize for Literature in 1971.

 After the fall of the communist regime in 1989 he moved to Liberec, where he began working as an independent artist for Skloexport and other companies.
 In the mid-1990s he returned to Prague again.
 He devoted himself to applied graphic art, book illustration and lecturing.
 He appeared in documentaries and popular science films and participated in radio broadcasts.
 In December 2012 he underwent a liver transplant.
 He then gradually returned to painting, drawing and printmaking.

+Death

 Hamera died on 15 November 2021.